Author Guidelines

 Policy on Digital Preservation

-Digital Preservation is the process of storing systematically electronic files in multiple formats such as compact discs, cloud computing, Google Drive, email accounts, and external hard drives, among others.
+Digital Preservation is the process of systematically storing electronic files in multiple formats such as compact discs, cloud computing, Google Drive, email accounts, and external hard drives, among others.
 This is to guarantee that in conditions where the website crashes, there is a natural calamity, fire, other man-made destructions, or virus invasions, the files are preserved.

 Policy on Handling Complaints